-These financial statements were authorised for issue by the Board of Directors on their meeting held on 10th May, 2024.
+These financial statements were authorised for issue by the Board of Directors on their meeting held on $5^{\rm th}$ May, 2025 b) Basis of measurement

 The Company presents its balance sheet in order of liquidity.
-An analysis regarding recovery or settlement within 12 months after the reporting date and more than 12 months after the reporting date is presented in Note 40.
+An analysis regarding recovery or settlement within 12 months after the reporting date and more than 12 months after the reporting date is presented in Note 45.